In Your House 16: Canadian Stampede: Aftermath

-Stone Cold Steve Austin's feud with Bret Hart ended after the Canadian Stampede, but immediately started a feud with his brother Owen the following night by attacking him while he was singing the Canadian national anthem.
+"Stone Cold" Steve Austin's feud with Bret Hart ended after the Canadian Stampede, but immediately started a feud with his brother Owen the following night by attacking him while he was singing the Canadian national anthem.
 This led to a title match between the two for the Intercontinental Championship at SummerSlam with Austin giving the stipulation that if he lost, he will kiss Hart's ass.
 During the match, Hart delivered a botched piledriver to Austin, legitimately breaking his neck and temporarily paralyzing him.
 Despite this, Austin was able to win the match and the title but due to the severity of his neck injury, he was forced to relinquish the Intercontinental Championship and the Tag Team Championships.
 Austin eventually recovered and ended his feud with Hart by defeating him for the Intercontinental Championship at Survivor Series.

 Following the event, WWF changed the naming convention for In Your House events, starting with September's Ground Zero: In Your House: the In Your House name became a subtitle, instead of the title of the event.
 The practice of numbering In Your House events was also discontinued.
+This was also the final two hour In Your House event as the event expanded to three hours starting with the aforementioned Ground Zero.